-- Protecting children from maltreatment; - Preventing impairment of children's health or development; - Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care; - Taking action to enable all children and young people to have the best outcome. and that: "the action we take to promote the welfare of children and protect them from harm is everyone's responsibility.
+- · Protecting children from maltreatment; - Preventing impairment of children's mental and physical health or development; - Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care; - Taking action to enable all children and young people to have the best outcome. and that: "the action we take to promote the welfare of children and protect them from harm is everyone's responsibility.
 Everyone who comes into contact with children and families has a role to play."
-(Working together to safeguard children (HM Government 2015)
+Working Together to Safeguard Children (2018)